 Spotlight On: Trump's Trade War and Implications for Canada and Asia

-In this special spotlight on Trump's trade war and implications for Canada — and Asia, and U.S.-Asia and Canada-Asia relations — the Asia Pacific Foundation of Canada presents analysis and commentary on this existential uncertainty through the publications, podcasts, video presentations, and guest contributions you will find collected below.
+In this special spotlight on Trump's trade war and implications for Canada — and Asia, and U.S.-Asia and Canada-Asia relations — the Asia Pacific Foundation of Canada presents analysis and commentary on this existential threat to our economy and sovereignty through the publications, podcasts, video presentations, and guest contributions you will find collected below.

 Main photo: Chip Somodevilla/Getty Images